Dog Smells Like Skunk But Not Sprayed!

 Dog Digestion Issues Might Be Causing Skunk Breath.

-If none of the reasons listed above explain why your dog smells like a skunk, then let’s move on to digestive issues.
+If none of the reasons listed above explain why your dog smells like skunk, then let’s move on to digestive issues.
 You might want to consider changing your dog’s food.
 The type of dog food you use can cause dogs to have bad breath.
 Just think how bad your breath would smell if all you ate was your dog’s dog food.
 You would not be able to hold a ten-foot conversation with anybody.

 If it is not the dog food then there could be something more serious going on inside your dog.
 If you are really concerned, then we would advise you to contact your local veterinarian.
 You can also try natural herbal supplements for your dog.
 You can try a variety of herbal supplements like digestive support, kidney support, or liver support.